Customs Broker Melbourne

 We recommend using a customs broker when possible.
 Australian import regulations can be convoluted, and easy to get wrong if you don’t know what you’re doing.
 There are complex laws to navigate, and lots of red tape involved.
 Your customs broker understands the legislation, and acts on your behalf to liaise with the necessary Government agencies to ensure your goods are imported correctly.

 The difference between a customs broker and freight forwarder lies in where they sit in your supply chain.

-A freight forwarder manages the logistics and transportation of your goods from one location to another.
-They know the best companies to use to transport specific types of goods, and have relationships with suppliers and can negotiate better transport prices on your behalf.
+A freight forwarder manages the logistics and transportation of your goods from one location to another and know the best companies to use to transport specific types of goods.
+They’ll also have relationships with suppliers and can negotiate better transport prices on your behalf.

-A customs broker handles the next step: they help ensure your goods can enter the country, that you pay the right import fees, and your import complies with all necessary Australian customs laws.
+On the other hand, a customs broker handles the next steps: they help ensure your goods can enter the country, that you pay the right import fees, and your import complies with all necessary Australian customs laws.

 Melbourne Airport & Customs Clearances

-Melbourne Airport, better known as Tullamarine to many, is Australia’s second-busiest airport.
-We have a long-standing relationship with airport and customs officials on the ground there, and are trusted to accurately clear imported goods.
-The result?
-Our clients will receive their imported goods as quickly as possible.
+Melbourne Airport, or better known as Tullamarine, is Australia's second-busiest airport.
+Worldwide Customs and Forwarding Agents have a long-standing relationship with airport and customs officials on the ground there, and are trusted to accurately clear imported goods.
+As such, our clients will receive their imported goods as quickly as possible.

-We are a mid-sized company that believes in top quality customer service and a personal touch.
-This means you won’t get passed from person to person as we develop your solution.
-Instead, you’ll liaise with a single point of contact throughout who will manage your enquiry from start to finish.
+Being a mid-sized company that believes in top quality customer service and a personal touch, you can be assured that you won't get passed from person to person as we develop your solution.
+Instead, you'll liaise with a single point of contact throughout who will manage your enquiry from start to finish.

 For the most professional, reliable and affordable customs clearance services in Melbourne, we have you covered.